nightmare224/anime-reminder/README.md

 #### Keycloak

 The helm chart of Keycloak is based on [codecentric/keycloak](https://artifacthub.io/packages/helm/codecentric/keycloak).
 We add some our own configuration and then merge it in to our anime-reminder helm chart.

+If you would like to visit the Keycloak, access https://sc23.group40.io/auth.
+The default keycloak admin username/password is **admin**/**admin**.

 #### PostgreSQL